nareshbhatia/movie-magic-ai/apps/movie-magic-chatgpt/README.md

    application pages under the `/pages` directory instead of the `/app` directory, indicating a lack of understanding of the App Router.

-8. **Incorrect Import Paths:** Initially, ChatGPT generated long relative import paths.
+8. **Long Import Paths:** ChatGPT generated long relative import paths.
 I had to instruct it to use absolute imports for simplicity.

 9. **Component Structure:** ChatGPT initially generated all components as arrow functions.
 After receiving feedback, it converted them to function